Staying Healthy

 Understand Your Health and Medications

-Each year, be sure to have an eye examination, as well as a physical that includes an evaluation for cardiac and blood pressure problems.
-Talk with your doctor about the side effects of any medications and over-the-counter drugs you take.
+Also, talk to your doctor about the side effects of any medications and over-the-counter drugs you take.
 It is helpful to keep an up-to-date list of all medications you take so that you can provide it to any other doctors with whom you consult.

 Maintain Your Bone Health As You Age